Professor of International Relations

 Twitter: @Ben_OLoughlin

 Ben O'Loughlin is Professor of International Relations at Royal Holloway, University of London.
-He is Co-Director of the New Political Communication Unit, which was launched in 2007 by Professor Andrew Chadwick.
+He is Director of the New Political Communication Unit, which was launched in 2007.
 Before joining Royal Holloway in September 2006 he was a researcher on the ESRC New Security Challenges Programme.
-He completed a DPhil in Politics at New College, Oxford in 2005 under the supervision of the political theorist Elizabeth Frazer and journalist Godfrey Hodgson.
+He completed a DPhil in Politics at New College, Oxford in October 2005 under the supervision of the political theorist Elizabeth Frazer and journalist Godfrey Hodgson.

 He has carried out projects on media and radicalisation for the Economic and Social Research Council and the Centre for the Protection of National Infrastructure.
 This led to the book Radicalisation and Media: Terrorism and Connectivity in the New Media Ecology (London: Routledge, 2011) co-authored with Akil N. Awan and Andrew Hoskins.

-Ben has presented research to the No. 10 Policy Unit, Home Office, Foreign and Commonwealth Office, OFCOM, the European Commission and European Broadcasting Union (EBU), as well as expert groups like the Global Futures Forum.
-He has contributed to the New York Times, Guardian, OpenDemocracy, Sky News and Newsweek.
-He blogs for the Duck of Minerva, an international relations community site, and the New Political Communication Unit.
+Ben has presented research to the No. 10 Policy Unit, Home Office, Foreign and Commonwealth Office, OFCOM, the European Commission in Brussels, EU Delegation in the US, the Brookings Institute, the US State Department, NATO, and the European Broadcasting Union (EBU), as well as expert groups like the Global Futures Forum.
+He has contributed to the New York Times, Guardian, Washington Post Monkey Cage blog, OpenDemocracy, Sky News and Newsweek.
+He is a columnist for Global Policy and blogs for the New Political Communication Unit.
+He has held Visiting Fellowships and Professorships at Nanyang Technological University, the University of Sydney, the Institute of Advanced Studies at the University of Bologna, and at University of Canterbury in New Zealand.

-Ben specialises in international political communication.
+Ben is a leader in the academic study of international political communication.
 He was co-investigator of the ESRC-funded project, Legitimising the Discourses of Radicalisation: Political Violence in the New Media Ecology.
 Before that he was a researcher on the ESRC project Shifting Securities: News Cultures Before and Beyond the Iraq War, part of the New Security Programme.
 Both projects were awarded the highest possible grade, Outstanding, by the ESRC’s reviewers.

 His current research addresses two questions.